 - Loss of Consortium – If your injuries interfered with your society and companionship with your spouse and/or children, they are entitled to damages.

 In rare cases, punitive damages may be awarded to an accident victim.
 Punitive damages are intended to punish the wrongdoer for particularly egregious conduct—and hopefully deter similar conduct in the future—rather than to compensate any victim.
 Punitive damages are awarded only in cases where the wrongdoer acted recklessly or with malice.
-To act recklessly or with malice, the wrongdoer must act despite knowledge that serious injury is substantially certain to occur, or intend a harmful result.
+To act recklessly or with malice, the wrongdoer must act despite the knowledge that serious injury is substantially certain to occur or intend a harmful result.

 Rely on a full-service firm to handle your motorcycle accident claim.

 Motorcycle accident injuries can be serious, and both your medical costs and lost income can be high.
 If you were injured in a motorcycle accident, you should reach out to an experienced motorcycle accident lawyer with proven expertise in motorcycle accident claims and a record of success in these and other personal injury cases.

 Like so many others who have placed their trust in us, you can count on Slater & Zurz LLP to thoroughly evaluate your claim, answer your questions, and advise you concerning the best way to proceed.
 Call our team of dedicated personal injury lawyers for a free consultation.
 We’re here to serve your legal needs with compassion, persistence, and the motivation to win.